Benefits of Having a Savings Account

 Funds Are Safe and Secure

-The money in your savings account is insured and protected by the National Credit Union Administration (NCUA) for federally chartered credit unions, the National Credit Union Share Insurance Fund (NCUSIF), and at banks by the Federal Deposit Insurance Corporation (FDIC).
+The money in your savings account is insured and protected by the National Credit Union Administration (NCUA) for federally chartered credit unions, the National Credit Union Share Insurance Fund (NCUSIF), and the Federal Deposit Insurance Corporation (FDIC) for banks.
 Each agency insures deposits up to $250,000.

 Saving Becomes Automatic